 - Working in teams

-So how does one get all of these skills.
-Obviously there are lots of Microsoft docs that can lead you in a direction.
+So how does one get all these skills?
+There are lots of Microsoft docs that can lead you in a direction.
 There are local User Group communities, big conferences like Ignite (happening next week) and much more.